mattbrune/mattbrune/README.md

-👋  Hi, I’m Matthew Brune, a current senior at Duke University
+👋  Hi, I’m Matthew Brune, a senior at Duke University

-💼 I'm currently working as an aviation planner at HNTB, working in simulation
+💼 I'm currently working as an aviation planner at HNTB

 👨‍🔬 Previously, I've been a climate tech researcher, investigating the risks (and the geopolitical ramifications) of climate intervention